shortintern2019/TeamC/README.md

 # TeamC
 This app is developed with SpringBoot.
+If you submit a query of landscape name, it will recommend

 We tried micro-service-architecture.

 ## how to use